 Payments to research participants must be made in accordance with OP 62.25, Participant Payments.

 Services of independent contractors on sponsored projects are generally allowed, which includes guest speakers and individuals collaborating on research.
 Procurement of such services must comply with OP 72.17, Procurement of Independent Contractors.
 Current TTU employees may not be paid as independent contractors.

 g.
 Subaward Payments

 Subaward payments are made to entities (subrecipients) who are accountable to TTU for the use of funds provided in carrying out a portion of the scope of work of a project.
 Subawards are issued and monitored in accordance with OP 65.05, Subrecipient Monitoring.

 The PI has primary responsibility for ensuring that charges to sponsored agreements are in accordance with federal, sponsor, and institutional policy.
 However, ORS and AS provide additional oversight and accountability for funds throughout the award life cycle.

 As the primary stewards of sponsored project funds, investigators are expected to:

 (1) Maintain an understanding of federal regulations and institutional policies governing sponsored project administration, as well as any agency or sponsor-specific requirements outlined in the award documents;

-(2) Work with ORS and Accounting Services to ensure that proposals and budgets are established in accordance with the federal regulations, agency-specific requirements, and institutional policies;
+(2) Work with ORS and AS to ensure that proposals and budgets are established in accordance with the federal regulations, agency-specific requirements, and institutional policies;

 (3) Review direct charges to his/her grants each month to ensure that the costs are: